amackcrane/protograph/README.md

 # protograph

-Draw network diagrams where nodes and edges have arbitrary text fields attached
+Draw network diagrams where nodes and edges have arbitrary text fields attached.
+Input data via command line; 'render' pulls up a visualization in the browser.

 usage example:

 ```
 <command-line-prompt>$ pg
 using /<path-to-repo>/data/test

 > node hi how are you
 1

 > list
 {"id":"1","text":"hi how are you"}

 > node sunrise sunset
 2

 > list sun
 {"id":"2","text":"sunrise sunset"}

 > link 1 2 diurnal greeting
 > list-link
 {